 For a game of chance, head over the Seneca Buffalo Creek Casino for table games, slots, and dining options.
 You can also tee off at the Seneca Hickory Stick golf course.

-Brookdale Kenmore, Brookdale Niagara (MC) and The Amberleigh are the top-rated Assisted Living facilities near Buffalo, NY.
+Brookdale Kenmore, Brookdale Niagara (MC) and Peregrine Senior Living at Cheektowaga are the top-rated Assisted Living facilities near Buffalo, NY.
 These Assisted Living facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 Buffalo Olmsted Parks Conservancy.
 (2018).
 Buffalo’s Frederick Law Olmsted Legacy: The Park System that Started It All.